Earlham College provides institutional resources as part of its commitment to supporting College faculty.

 - An abstract of approximately 150 words (2 paragraphs) that can be posted on the Earlham website to promote faculty accomplishments.
 All grantees and the titles of their projects will be posted, along with selected abstracts.

-- Cash advances can be obtained by completing and submitting to the Academic Dean’s Office this form.
+- Advances can be obtained by completing and submitting the cash advance form to the Academic Dean’s Office.